-In confidential comments to the Review Editor: (Note: Journal of Biomedical Science & Technology does not allow confidential comments to the editor, except for ethical issues.)
+In confidential comments to the Review Editor: (Note: Medical Imaging Research Journal does not allow confidential comments to the editor, except for ethical issues.)

 Elaborate on your evaluation of the strengths and weaknesses of the manuscript and physiological significance of the findings in your confidential remarks to the Editor.
 State whether you judge the findings to 1) represent a breakthrough in understanding; 2) be of major importance; 3) be of minor importance, advancing the field only incrementally or not at all.
 State (yes or no) if you would rank the overall quality/impact of this manuscript in the top 25% of manuscripts you have reviewed in the field.

 Include in your critique your judgment of the physiological significance of the findings, the clarity of the rationale and hypothesis, accuracy of the experimental design, methods and statistical analysis, quality of data presentation, length and quality of Discussion, and inclusion of appropriate references.
 Submit general comments first, and then specific comments for revision.
 Do not indicate any ethical issues in Comments to the Author; those should go in the Comments to the Editor.
 Do not reveal your decision recommendation to the author, but do make your comments diplomatically congruent with those that are in the Comments to the Editor.